microsoft/rnx-kit/text/0002-react-native-standard-api.md

 }
 ```

-The native platforms we aim to support via react-native are iOS, Android,
+The native platforms we aim to support via react-native are Android, iOS, macOS,
-Windows and macOS.
+Windows.

 ## Reference-level explanation